nf-core/metapep/docs/output.md

 - Orange: provided or pre-computed entities
 - Gray: associations (n to m relations)
-- Purple: Pipeline output
+- Purple: Epitope prediction output

-Entities correspond to taxa, MAGs/bins, assembly contigs or proteins.
+Entities correspond to taxa, MAGs/bins, assembly contigs or proteins (if provided as input).

-## Pipeline output
+## Main pipeline output

+The main output of the nf-core/metapep pipeline are the data tables as described in the section above.
+These contain the generated peptides, the corresponding epitope prediction scores and, among others, all associations to the provided input data, e.g. the alleles, microbiomes and conditions.

 <details markdown="1">
 <summary>Output files</summary>